Bradders81/team-11/README.md

 Adding sound was a challenge.
 At times, the sound would lag and play at inappropriate times.
 In JavaScript, developers resolved this issue by setting appropriate triggers and event listeners.

+Branches were complicated to use.
+Developers learned to use branches to work on projects in an agile style.
+The developers created their own branches and made pull requests to work on their own tasks.
+Working in branches enabled the developers to work without complicating the same code.

 ## Deployment
 This project was created in GitPod's development environment.